0xsamalt/Equinox/README.md

-# Equinox - Parametric DeFi Insurance
+# Equinox

 <h4 align="left">
-  A Decentralized Insurance Protocol
+  Parametric DeFi Insurance
 </h4>

 DeRisk is a decentralized, non-custodial, and trustless insurance protocol for DeFi assets.
 It protects users from protocol solvency risk using a "zk-Oracle" to trigger automated, instant payouts (currently manual).